publishpress/PublishPress-Blocks/src/readme.txt

   * Add: Ask for review popup after 1 week
   * Add: Load only custom styles in use in frontend
   * Fix: Fix long broken taxonomy display for Content Display block
+  * Fix: Editor preview when changing number of items in Masonry view for Content Display block

 = 2.7.1 =
   * Add: Preview for custom styles in editor